 Especially in this day and age, we are aware that it is easy to compare similar products from different suppliers.
 That is why it is KoRo's goal to be able to offer a fair price-performance ratio for all our products.
 Every consumer must be able to rely on KoRo to take care of the price comparison process so that customers can be sure that they have chosen the best shopping option.

 This transparency is an effective messaging strategy, showing customers that the company can be trusted to communicate honestly and price fairly.
-This is consistent with the general perception of KoRo, which is famous in the German market for their fair and sustainable approach.
-The company receives a 4,78 rating on consumer trust website TrustedShops.de.
+This is consistent with the general perception of KoRo, which is famous in the German market for its fair and sustainable approach.
+The company receives a 4.78 rating on consumer trust website TrustedShops.de, an impressive accomplishment in an era where consumers are increasingly sceptical of e-commerce pricing practices.

 US-based fashion retailer Everlane illustrates another version of price transparency.
 At the bottom of every product page, the company breaks down the true cost of the production process.
 The Madison Dress, for example, has the following cost breakdown: